hipe/tmx/fields/README.md

-this most recent formal attribute system evolved as a semi-easy way to facilitate actor-like backends for "operations" of [ac]. it provides a concise way of indicating the same information from (1) but allowing the ability to indicated "requiredness" too.
+this most recent formal attribute system evolved as a semi-easy way to facilitate actor-like backends for "operations" of [ac]. it provides a concise way of indicating the same information from (1) but allowing the ability to indicate "requiredness" too.

 like everything does it evolved so assimilate other commmonly meta- attributes (like `flag`, `description` and about 12 others..) and even a